 NEF may, based on local configuration, complement missing service parameters.
 Additionally, based on operator's local policy, NEF may request for service specific authorization for the service parameters for an individual UE (e.g. to authorize the Corporate or MTC provider represented by the AF and the requested DNN, S-NSSAI for the related UE) before storing the service parameters into the UDR via Nnef_ServiceParameter_Create operation.
 If the request is targeting a group of UEs, NEF may also request for service specific authorization for the group related data (see table 4.15.6.3b-1), i.e. the DNN, S-NSSAI associated to the group.
+If the request is targeting any UE (all UEs), NEF authorizes the request based on local policy (e.g. based on AF Id) without requesting for any service specific authorization from UDM.

-Editor's note: Support for service specific authorization for a group of UE in this procedure is FFS, since it needs to be decided if it is the operator's responsibility to ensure the consistency between the group related data and the UE group members subscription data, i.e. if a group is authorized for a given DNN, it needs to be assumed that all members of the group are provisioned with the DNN and no individual UE check is required.
+If a group of UEs or any UE is requested, each individual UE authorization is performed at a later stage by PCF.

-Editor's note: Support for service specific authorization for any UE in this procedure is FFS, since it needs to be decided if NEF authorizes the request based on local policy without requesting for any service specific authorization from UDM.
+NOTE x1: The operator needs to ensure the consistency between the group related data and the UE group members subscription data, i.e. if a group is authorized for a given DNN/S-NSSAI as defined in the group related data, it needs to be ensured that all UE members of the group are provisioned with such DNN/S-NSSAI, since no individual UE check is required to be done by NEF against UDM.

 NOTE 3: AF guidance for application traffic is not related with 5G VN group

 3) a specific UE, or a group of UE(s) or any UE that the AF request may be associated with.